Biden, Buttigieg look to exploit Iowa opening as impeachment drags rivals back to DC

 “People are beginning to make up their minds now, and this is a critical moment.
 All the polling data that I've read and seen is... it's a toss-up,” the former vice president said Monday in Iowa.
 “The last the last couple of weeks here makes a gigantic difference.”

-Still, there could be a downside for Biden, with the Senate trial possibly going into more detail about his son Hunter Biden's business dealings that are at the center of the allegations against Trump.
+Still, there could be a downside for Biden, with the Senate trial possibly going into more detail about his son Hunter Biden's business dealings.
 Some Republicans have even raised the idea of calling the Bidens to testify, though it's unclear how serious a possibility that is.

 Trump was impeached last month along party lines in the Democrat-controlled House of Representatives over allegations the president abused the power of his office and obstructed the congressional investigation into his alleged wrongdoing.

-The president was impeached over his July 25 call with Ukrainian President Volodymyr Zelensky, in which he urged Zelensky to investigate Biden and his son over their dealings in the Eastern European country.
+The president was impeached over his July 25 call with Ukrainian President Volodymyr Zelensky, in which he urged Zelensky to investigate Joe and Hunter Biden over their dealings in the Eastern European country.
 With Biden a top contender to face off in November against Trump, congressional Democrats alleged that the president was asking a foreign country to potentially interfere in a U.S. election.

 The House impeached the president on Dec.
-18, but House Speaker Nancy Pelosi delayed sending the articles of impeachment for nearly a month, in a failed attempt to win concessions from Senate Majority Leader Mitch McConnell, R-Ky., the top Republican in the Senate.
+18, but House Speaker Nancy Pelosi, D-Calif., delayed sending the articles of impeachment for nearly a month, in a failed attempt to win concessions from Senate Majority Leader Mitch McConnell, R-Ky., the top Republican in the Senate.

-On Friday, without providing any evidence, the president accused Pelosi of delaying the trial the help Biden.
+On Friday, without providing any evidence, the president accused Pelosi of delaying the trial to help Biden.

 “They are rigging the election again against Bernie Sanders, just like last time, only even more obviously,” Trump said on Twitter.
 “They are bringing him out of so important Iowa in order that, as a Senator, he sit through the Impeachment Hoax Trial.
 Crazy Nancy thereby gives the strong edge to Sleepy Joe Biden, and Bernie is shut out again.
 Very unfair, but that’s the way the Democrats play the game.
 Anyway, it’s a lot of fun to watch!”

-There might be a silver lining for the senators stuck in DC.
+There might yet be a silver lining for the senators stuck in DC.

 CLICK HERE TO GET THE FOX NEWS APP